Download and Install the Plotly Database Connector App

 Launch and Connect

-Having launched the app, select Postgres by clicking on its icon.
+Having launched the app, select Elasticsearch by clicking on its icon.

 Enter your username, password, database server name (host) and its port number.